 UTP programs are aired as part of BTV’s 24/7 programmed channel 60 on Cable One’s cable network and simulcast on BTV’s website: https://www.boisestate.edu/btv/ Content on Btv in entirely created or produced by Boise State University.

 Work Study Opportunities

-UTP employs work-study students each semester to work on studio and remote broadcast production teams and to staff the Department Communication and Media’s Equipment Room.
+UTP employs work-study students each semester to work on studio and remote broadcast production teams and to staff the Department of Media’s Equipment Room.
+Other positions included editor’s, videographers, and reporting positions are at times also available.
 Work-study students interested in an application, please contact Nathan Snyder at NathanielSnyder@boisestate.edu.

 Course Credit Opportunities

-UTP is also an elective Communication course: Media 117 and Media 317 Communication Activities.
+UTP is also an elective Media course: MEDIA-117, MEDIA-317, MEDIA-417 Media Activities.
 Students get hands-on experience in camera and audio operation in the studio and on remote shoots.
-This class provides instruction in multi-camera and single-camera field recording of Boise State Club Sports, seasonal musical concerts for the Music Department as well as lectures, discussions and theater performances.
+These classes provides instruction in multi-camera and single-camera field recording of Boise State Club Sports, seasonal musical concerts for the Music Department as well as lectures, discussions and theater performances.
 Students may enroll for 1-3 credits and may re-enroll for credit in subsequent semesters.
-For more information, please contact Nathan Snyder at 208-426-2982.
+For more information, please contact Nathan Snyder at NathanielSnyder@boisestate.edu.